higherkindness/mu-scala/microsite/src/main/docs/index.md

 Mu is available for Scala 2.13 and 3.x.

-However, Avro support for Scala 3 should be considered *experimental*.
-It relies on a milestone release of Avro4s with several known issues.
-For example, fields with default values are not supported properly, and enum fields are not supported at all.
+However, Avro support for Scala 3 should be considered *experimental* because the Scala 3 version of Avro4s is not yet feature-complete.
+For example, fields with default values are not supported properly.

 Most code samples in this documentation site use Scala 3 syntax.